HabanaAI/Habana_Custom_Kernel/README.md

 ```
 Using CMAKE tool shown in the following template examples.

-For other OS, please refer to <https://docs.habana.ai/en/latest/TPC_Tools_Installation/TPC_Tools_Installation_Guide.html> for more details.
+For other OS, please refer to the [TPC Tools Installation Guide](https://docs.habana.ai/en/latest/TPC_Tools_Installation/TPC_Tools_Installation_Guide.html) for more details.

 ## Template Examples
 The template examples show users how to create and build the custom kernels, which can be used in Tensorflow (**TF**) custom ops later.